huaminghuangtw/Evergreen-Notes/Permanent-Notes/overthinking.md

 > _“We suffer more in imagination than in reality.” — Seneca_

 > _“If you spend too much time thinking about a thing, you’ll never get it done.” — Bruce Lee_

+> _“Did you ever stop to think, and forget to start again?” ― A.A.
+Milne_

 ---